ateeti/MAAE/Homework2.md

 - p-value of $F_{statistic}$ = 0.2260 which is greater that the critical level (20%)
   - 0.2260 > 0.200 $\therefore$ we conclude that exper2 and tenure2 are jointly statistically insignificant at even the 20% significance level.

+iii.
+Extend the original model to allow the return to education to depend on race and test whether the return to education does depend on race.

+- .

+iv.
+Again, start with the original model, but now allow wages to differ across four groups of people: married and black, married and nonblack, single and black, and single and nonblack.
+What is the estimated wage differential between married blacks and married nonblacks?

+-

 --------------------------------------------------------
 <strong>C4</strong>